- Academic Affairs

 - University Counsel

 As part of our mission to empower students to make confident financial decisions, we provide educational programming opportunities that are open to all students, free of charge.
 Registration is required.
-Students can email firstname.lastname@example.org to have an event FEW event hosted at their school.
+Students can email firstname.lastname@example.org to have a FEW event hosted at their school.